-At the Missouri DWI & Criminal Law Center, we take drunk driving defense very seriously.
-Some lawyers favor plea deals or other quick fixes that may not be in their clients’ best interests.
-But our DWI attorneys explore every aspect of your case to assess all of your legal options.
-If your rights were violated or mistakes were made by police, we will uncover and expose the truth.
+We take the drunk driving defense seriously at the Missouri DWI & Criminal Law Center.
+Some lawyers favor plea deals or quick fixes that may not be in their client’s best interests.
+But our DWI lawyers in KC Mo explore every aspect of your case to assess your legal options.
+We will reveal the truth if your rights were violated or the law enforcement officials made mistakes.

 Pleading guilty is far from your only option in a DWI case.
-In fact, there are several common ways to contest DWI charges, including:
+In fact, there are several common DUI defenses to contest the charges against you.

-In order for a police officer to pull you over, he needs to have reasonable suspicion that you have been or are currently engaging in criminal activity or violating traffic laws.
-You can be pulled over for a vehicle violation (like a burned-out headlight), a moving violation (like speeding) or erratic/dangerous driving (such as swerving).
+For a law enforcement officer to pull you over, they need reasonable suspicion that you have been or are currently engaging in criminal activity or violating traffic laws.
+You can be pulled over for a vehicle violation (like a burned-out headlight), a moving violation (like speeding), or erratic/dangerous driving (such as swerving).

 Reasonable suspicion is a lower standard of proof than probable cause, but it still must be based on specific facts and observations.
 It cannot be based on a “hunch” or a “gut feeling.”

-If the officer cannot articulate why he pulled you over or the reason given seems dubious, we may be able to challenge the stop in court.
-If the stop was unjustified, everything happening afterward may not be admissible in court.
+If the police officers cannot articulate why they pulled you over or the reason given seems dubious, our DUI defense attorney may be able to challenge the stop in court.
+If the stop was unjustified, everything happening afterward might not be admissible in court.